houseofcat/turbocookedrabbit/README.md

    * ~Channels in ChannelPool aren't redistributing evenly over Connections.~
  * ~Consumer stops working after server outage restore.~
    * ~Publisher is still working though.~
- * AutoPublisher is a tad on the slow side.
-Might be the underlying Channel/QueueLetter.
+ * ~AutoPublisher is a tad on the slow side.
+Might be the underlying Channel/QueueLetter.~
-   * Raw looped Publish shows higher performance.
+   * ~Raw looped Publish shows higher performance.~
- * README needs small comments/updates related to new work (9/13/2019 - 7:10 PM EST)
+ * README needs small comments/updates related to new work finished on 9/13/2019 - 7:10 PM EST.

 ### Work In Progress
  * Streamline error handling.